ergoplatform/ergodocs/docs/eco/ergomixer/ErgoMixer-Android.md

-# How set up the Ergo Mixer on an Android device
+# How Set Up the Ergo Mixer on an Android Device

 ## Getting Started